-- 67. 70.
-Recoverable NLR shall be calculated in a manner that appropriately reflects the incremental revenue losses suffered by the Company, net of avoided fuel and non-fuel variable O&M expenses. - 68.-71.
-Overall recoverable NLR as measured for the 36-month period identified in Paragraph 637 above shall be reduced by any increases in Net Found Revenues during the same periods (offset by any negative found revenues found appropriate and reasonable by the Commission pursuant to the provisions of paragraph 89 of this Mechanism and other factors deemed applicable by the Commission).
+67. 69.
+Recoverable NLR shall be calculated in a manner that appropriately reflects the incremental revenue losses suffered by the Company, net of avoided fuel and non-fuel variable O&M expenses.

+- 68. Overall recoverable NLR as measured for the 36-month period identified in Paragraph 635 above shall be reduced by any increases in Net Found Revenues during the same periods (offset by any negative found revenues found appropriate and reasonable by the Commission pursuant to the provisions of paragraph 8 of this Mechanism and other factors deemed applicable by the Commission).
 The "decision tree" adopted by Order in Docket No. E-2, Sub 931, on January 20, 2015, should be applied for determining what constitutes Net Found Revenues.
 DEP shall closely monitor its utility activities to determine if they are causing a customer to increase demand or consumption, and shall identify and track all such activities with the aid of the "decision tree," so that they may be evaluated by intervening parties and the Commission as potential Net Found Revenues.
 Net Found Revenues shall be calculated in an appropriate and reasonable manner that mirrors the calculation used to determine NLR. - 69.
-72. Recoverable NLR shall ultimately be based on kWh sales reductions and kW savings verified by the EM&V process and approved by the Commission.
+71. Recoverable NLR shall ultimately be based on kWh sales reductions and kW savings verified by the EM&V process and approved by the Commission.
 Recoverable NLR shall be estimated and trued-up, on a Vintage Year basis, in the following manner: - (a) As part of the DSM/EE rider approved in each annual cost and incentive recovery proceeding, DEP shall be allowed to recover the appropriate and reasonable level of recoverable NLR associated with each applicable program and Vintage Year (subject to the limitations set forth in this Mechanism), estimated to be experienced during the rate period for which the DSM/EE rider is being set. - (b) NLR related to any given program/measure and Vintage Year shall be trued-up through the DSM/EE EMF rider in subsequent annual cost and incentive recovery proceedings based on the Commission-approved results of the appropriate EM&V studies related to the program/measure and Vintage Year.
-The true-up shall be based on verified savings and shall be applied to prospective and past time periods in accordance with the

-Evaluation, Measurement, and Verification section of this Mechanism.
+The true-up shall be based on verified savings and shall be applied to prospective and past time periods in accordance with the Evaluation, Measurement, and Verification section of this Mechanism. - (c) (c) The true-up shall be calculated based on the difference between projected and actual recoverable NLR for each Program and period under consideration, accounting for any differences derived from the completed and reviewed EM&V studies, including: (1) the projected and actual number of installations per Measurement Unit; (2) the projected and actual net kilowatt-hour (kWh) and kilowatt (kW) savings per installation; (3) the projected and actual gross lost revenues per kWh and kW saved; and (4) the projected and actual deductions from gross lost revenues per kWh and kW saved.